War’s trauma apparent in portraits of Gazan children

 And there is no escape; Lama and her brothers would love to go the beach for a day, but the war cost their father his job.
 He does not have 40 shekels ($12) to get to Gaza’s coast.

-When Youssef al-Madhoun hears the popping sound of firecrackers, or a metal door closing loudly, he is terrified.
+When Youssef al-Madhoun, 11, hears the popping sound of firecrackers, or a metal door closing loudly, he is terrified.
 The war courses back.

 Youssef, his brother and his parents fled their home in the late afternoon on the last day of Ramadan, as the first rounds of Israeli fire sounded.
 They’d be safer, they thought, at his great-grandfather’s house in a more crowded neighborhood of Beit Lahia in northern Gaza Strip.